Build log: 3D printer Anycubic Predator Height mod

 Screen: TFT35

-V400 effector, extruder, hotend (this is from a different delta printer FLSUN V400 and i just bought a complete effector extruder set and swapped out the original directly)
+V400 effector, extruder, hotend (this is from a different delta printer FLSUN V400 and i just bought a complete effector extruder set for about 80usd and swapped out the original directly).
+You can put it directly to the original predator arms or make some new magball arms.
+I still use the original predator arms.

 Retractable caster wheels to roll the printer around easily.
 I drilled them directly to the sides of the pillars on the bottom